 In Miami-Dade County, PTD is run by one of two private companies: The Advocate Program and Court Options.

-If offered PTD, you or your South Florida criminal defense attorney will accept the State's referral into the program in court.
+If offered PTD, you or your Miami-Dade County criminal defense attorney will accept the State's referral into the program in court.
 This is only a referral into the program as the program itself will assess you and your case to determine whether you qualify.

 If you have prior arrests or convictions, the program may not permit you to participate.
 In this instance, you case will be sent back to court and set for trial.